neon-jungle/wagtail-linkchecker/README.rst

 There will now be an extra item on the settings panel of the wagtailadmin.
 Inside here you can enable or disable automated scanning (See below for more detail) or conduct a scan.

+For scans to be conducted, you must be running a celery daemon.
+You can run the celery worker with ``celery -A wagtaillinkchecker worker -l info``.
+See the `Celery Documentation <http://docs.celeryproject.org/en/latest/index.html>`_ for more information.
+For production you'll want to run celery as a daemon using something like systemd.
+See `Celery Daemonization <http://docs.celeryproject.org/en/latest/userguide/daemonizing.html#daemonizing>`_ for more information.

 Conducting a scan
 -----------------
 Conducting a scan will scan all of your wagtail pages, and detect all images and anchors with a ``src`` or ``href`` respectively.